-METRINKO: USIA called me and said, "We have Sophie's Choice, which has just arrived.
-Would you like to have an opening, a showing, in Krakow?"
+METRINKO: USIA called me and said, We have Sophie's Choice, which has just arrived.
+Would you like to have an opening, a showing, in Krakow?
 And, "What's it about?"
-Oh, it's about, you know, Meryl Streep is in it, this and that, etc., etc.
+Oh, it's about, you know, Meryl Streep is in it, this and that, et cetera, et cetera.